FFStar36/IfcCrashCourse/README.md

 Step-by-step guide:
 1. Simply log on or register by pressing the buttons located in the navbar (no real E-Mail needed 😉)
-3. As a logged in user open the dashboard page
+3. As a logged-in user open the dashboard page
 4. Click on the New button and upload an IFC.
 After some seconds your BIM-Model should be visible
 5. You can add more models and manage/view them on your dashboard page or open the most recently viewed model by clicking on the model button in the navbar